-Hourly pay makes biggest leap in 7 years as U.S. caps year of slower hiring
+US adds 156K jobs; unemployment rate ticks up to 4.7 pct.

-WASHINGTON (AP) — U.S. employers added 156,000 jobs in December, capping a year of slower but solid hiring.
-The report is the last major snapshot of the economy President-elect Donald Trump will inherit from President Barack Obama.
+WASHINGTON (AP) — U.S. employers added 156,000 jobs in December, capping a year of slower but solid hiring and providing the last major snapshot of the economy President-elect Donald Trump will inherit from President Barack Obama.

-The Labor Department says the unemployment rate ticked up to 4.7 percent from a nine-year low of 4.6 percent.
+Friday’s report from the Labor Department portrayed a job market that remains durable 7½ years after the recovery from the Great Recession began.
+Though the unemployment rate rose to 4.7 percent from a nine-year low of 4.6 percent, it did so for an encouraging reason: More people began looking for work.
+Because not all of them found jobs immediately, more people were counted as unemployed in December.

-Hourly pay jumped 2.9 percent from a year earlier, the biggest increase in more than seven years.
+Hourly pay jumped 2.9 percent from a year earlier, the sharpest increase in more than seven years.
 That is a positive sign that the low unemployment rate is forcing some businesses to offer higher wages to attract and keep workers.
-Sluggish growth in Americans’ paychecks has been a longstanding weak spot in the seven-year economic recovery.
+Sluggish growth in Americans’ paychecks has been a longstanding weak spot in the economic recovery.

 For all of 2016, job growth averaged 180,000 a month, down from 229,000 in 2015, but enough to lower unemployment over time.